whitneyburton/portfolios/students/1508/ross-edfort/20151120-ross_edfort-m2.md

 * [GitHub URL](https://github.com/rossedfort/src_traffic_spy)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/traffic_spy.markdown)

-Description: For this project I worked with Cole Hall and Sekhar Paladugu.
+Description:For this project I worked with Cole Hall and Sekhar Paladugu.
 We built a simple application that simulated a web traffic tracker.
 We used Ruby, Sinatra, HTML & CSS.
 We could simulate a client signing up with our app, and simulate payloads of data for their site through cURL requests.
 We parsed and displayed the data accoring to the project specifications.